 Just take a look at the experience of one of our clients, Haselden.
-Haselden Construction is a family-owned regional General Contractor out of Denver, Colorado that has been in business for 45 years.
-Matt Hammer, Chief Estimator, led his team in transitioning from their legacy product (MC2) to DESTINI Estimator, and shares the challenges of moving to a new construction estimating system.
+Haselden Construction is a family-owned general contractor out of Denver, Colorado that has been in the construction industry for 45 years.
+Matt Hammer, their Chief Estimator, led his preconstruction team in the transition from their legacy construction estimating product – MC2 – to DESTINI Estimator.
+In this webinar, he shares the challenges of moving to a new construction estimating system.
 He also discusses the process that he and the Haselden team used to make the change.
-Developing a matrix system they called “Choosing By Advantages”, Matt and his team were able to narrow down their selection process and determine the best fit for them by ranking features and benefits of each software solution.
+By developing a matrix system they called “Choosing By Advantages”, Matt and his team were able to narrow down their selection process and determine the best fit for them by ranking features and benefits of each software solution.
 Once Haselden decided to move forward with DESTINI Estimator, the next step was implementation.
 Matt stresses the value of the cultural alignment between your company and your chosen software vendor.
-With a long-term and close working relationship that will take you from implementation through support and updates, it is important that you and your vendor share the same vision for the future.
+With a long-term and close working relationship that will take you from software implementation to support and DESTINI Estimator updates, it is important that you and your vendor share the same vision for the future.

 How did Haselden ensure a successful software implementation?
 They created an internal job description and sought out people from within the company to serve as implementation leads.
 They knew that most new construction estimating software won’t operate as a legacy system does, and as a result, they prepared themselves for a relatively steep learning curve.
 They discovered that it’s absolutely vital to have a firm foundation within the construction estimating software that fits the needs of the whole team by the end of implementation.
 One key piece of advice that Matt gave is having frequent, open, and honest discussions, and constantly mining feedback from everyone involved: the user group, the field team, management, IT, and even accounting.
 We talk a lot about holistic preconstruction for a reason; working in a vacuum, especially during implementation, is never a good idea.